Last updated: May 24, 2026

 Country: Israel

-Where to Watch: Amazon Prime, Tubi (free with ads)
+Where to Watch: Tubi (free with ads)

 Set in a women’s religious seminary, this thoughtful drama follows two students whose lives intersect with a mysterious older woman.
 The film masterfully explores the intersection of faith, tradition, and forbidden love.